 - 2 pounds thinly sliced sirloin steak (try not to use frozen)

 Note: Per the Kansas City Barbecue Society cookbook: if your butcher is unwilling to slice the meat paper thin, find a Korean grocer that sells the steak already sliced.
 The same goes for thin sliced short ribs.
 The book also suggests you can freeze the meat and cut it with a sharp knife.

 My Note: 888 Market has the sirloin steak frozen and sometimes, it is available at their meat counter.

 Combine the sugar, soy sauce, cola, scallions, onion, sesame oil, sesame seeds, pepper, and garlic in a sauce pan.
 Simmer gently over meidm heat until the sugar is dissolved.
 Add more sugar or soy sauce to taste.
 Set aside to cool.

 Separate the meat slices and put them in a glass or plastic container.
 Pour the sugar/soy sauce/cola mixture over the meat and let it marinate for 2 hours.
 The Kansas City Barbecue Society cookbook says that 2 hours is fine because of how rare the meat is.

 Prepare the grill for medium-hot cooking.
 Grill the meat strips for 5 minute total, turning once.
 The book says that if you don’t have a grill, you can make them in a cast iron skillet or wok, but I did mine in a high sided skillet and they turned out just fine.
 I used some vegetable oil and got my skillet fairly hot.

 That’s all there is to it.
 Thanks to KCBS for a great cookbook and some wonderful Korean beef!
 Enjoy!

-2 Responses to “Kansas City Barbecue Society Cookbook, 25th Anniversary Edition”
+2 Replies to “Kansas City Barbecue Society Cookbook, 25th Anniversary Edition”